Unleash/unleash/website/docs/reference/sdks/javascript-browser.md

 ---
-id: proxy-javascript
 title: JavaScript Proxy SDK
 ---

-This guide shows you how to use feature toggles in a single-page app with the [Unleash Proxy](/sdks/unleash-proxy) and the [Unleash front-end API](../reference/front-end-api).
+This guide shows you how to use feature toggles in a single-page app with the [Unleash Proxy](../unleash-proxy.md) and the [Unleash front-end API](../front-end-api).
 You can also check out the source code for the [JavaScript Proxy SDK](https://github.com/unleash/unleash-proxy-client-js) on GitHub for more details around the SDK.

 ## Introduction {#introduction}